rsundar96/curriculum-learning-acceleration/README.md

 #### II.
 CIFAR-100

 Run `python train.py -net [MODEL] -gpu`, where `[MODEL]` can be any of the vgg (vgg11/vgg13/vgg19) or resnet (resnet18/resnet50) based variants.
-The weights file with thee best accuracy will be written to disk with the suffix "best" (located in the checkpoint folder).
+The weights file with the best accuracy will be written to disk with the suffix "best" (located in the checkpoint folder).

 To test the model, run `python test.py -net [MODEL] path_to_[MODEL]_weights_file`.